TARGETING AND DESTROYING CANCER CELLS

 TARGETED HYPERTHERMIA™ CANCER THERAPY:

 Our technology employs:

-2) targeted hyperthermia, in which infrared light is used to heat the nanorods, thereby destroying tumors while leaving surrounding tissue relatively unharmed.
+2) Targeted HyperthermiaTM Cancer Therapy in which infrared light is used to heat the nanorods, thereby destroying tumors while leaving surrounding tissue relatively unharmed.

 Heat can destroy cancer cells.
 The challenge in using heat effectively has been to direct the heat to the tumors without damaging adjacent healthy tissue.
 Precision nanorods solve this problem.
 Nanorods are preferentially absorbed and retained by vascular tumors, and can direct heat to the tumor tissue.

 Why Do We Need Nanoparticles?

 First, SivaRodsTM nanorods can be manufactured with a higher degree of precision than other gold particles, resulting in a much narrower size distribution, and much higher dimension uniformity.
 Second, SivaRods nanorods absorb infrared radiation, and re-emit this radiation as heat, permitting photothermal heating of targeted tissues.
 Conventional gold particles are roughly spherical in shape, and they absorb (and re-emit) shorter wavelengths of light, rather than infrared, eliminating photothermal capabilities.
 In fact, the wavelength at which SivaRods nanorods absorb and re-emit light can be precisely tuned by regulating the length of the rods.